- How Do I...

 Mecklenburg County Decennial Districting --- 2020s

 The Mecklenburg Board of Supervisors want to hear from you!
-Initial Public Comment will be held at the May 9, 2022 Board Meeting
+A Public Hearing will be held at the July 11, 2022 Board Meeting

 The Constitution of Virginia requires that every ten years, local governments “reapportion the representation in the governing body among the districts in a manner provided by law” (Article VII, Section 5).
 The ten-year threshold corresponds with the conclusion of the Census conducted by the United States Census Bureau every decade.
 Due to the delays in completion of the 2020 Census, redistricting for the 2020s has occurred later than in recent prior decades.
 In the case of Mecklenburg, this did not harm any election, since no county-wide district offices are up until 2023.